 Moonlit nights are when the Moon is one of the observing targets.
 The best detail on the lunar surface is seen around half moon phase.
 Star clusters and bright nebulae will also be visible.

 Full Moon Nights

-Full moon nights are when a Full Moon occurs on a weekend or in a school holiday period.
+Full moon nights are when a Full Moon occurs on a weekend or during a school holiday period.